jcjohnson/sorting.js/README.md

 # sorting.js
-A visualization for a bunch of different sorting algorithms in Javascript that I wrote while bored on a plane.
+A visualization for a bunch of different sorting algorithms in Javascript.

 See a demo here:
 http://cs.stanford.edu/people/jcjohns/sorting.js/